Alesia-V175/rsschool-cv/cv.md

 ## About Me
 I am Junior Frontend Developer with teamwork experience in stressful situations.

-My way in programming started with courses in IT-Academy and continue in RS School.
-At this moment was created about 5 projects and implemented about 55 tasks at Codewars, algorithmic tasks and etс.
+My way in programming started with courses in IT-Academy and continues in RS School.
+At this moment I have been created about 5 projects and implemented about 55 tasks at Codewars, algorithmic tasks and etс.

 In the near future I would like to improve my skills in JavaScript and to master TypeScript and React.